Week 2: Residence Life and OSCA

 Welcome from Mark Zeno, Office of Residential Education

-Welcome to Oberlin!
-As you prepare for move-in day, I encourage you to visit the Office of Residence Life website for information on housing and dining, important dates, and a description of our Residential Education Model (REM).
+Welcome to Oberlin College & Conservatory!
+As you prepare for move-in day, I encourage you to visit the Office of Residence Life website for more information on housing and dining, what to bring to campus, important dates, and information about our Residential Curricular Model (RCM).
 At Oberlin, we are committed to supporting diverse communities that promote learning, leadership, and respect.
-Your ResLife team is a resource to help you learn, develop, and grow.
-Living in a residence hall will help you develop interpersonal and leadership skills that you will use during and beyond your college years.
-Feel free to visit us in Stevenson Hall, Room 115, with any questions or just to say hello!
+Your ResLife team is a resource to help you learn, develop, and grow while you acclimate and contribute to our community.
+Living in a residence hall will help you develop interpersonal and leadership skills while supporting community-building opportunities that create a sense of belonging that you will use during and beyond your college years.

 Mark A. Zeno